svmpsp/bad-framework/README.md

 ```
 this executes the famous **Local Outlier Factor (LOF)** algorithm on the **shuttle** dataset.

-By default, results are stored in the file `bad_out.csv`.
+By default, results are stored in the file `./bad_out.csv`.

 The output file contains execution times, hyperparameter settings and evaluation metrics for all executed experiments.

-This makes it easy to plot the results
+The output file can be easily plotted with any graphing library.

 Please refer to the **[official documentation](https://passiv-me.github.io/bad-framework/)** for a complete command line reference.